apache/mesos/docs/operator-http-api.md

 must be of type STDIN and contain the actual data to stream to the STDIN of the container being attached to.
 Currently, the only valid CONTROL message sends a heartbeat to keep the connection alive.
 We may add more CONTROL messages in the future.
+An empty DATA message of type STDIN indicates EOF.
+If the container was launched with TTYInfo in their ContainerInfo, an EOT DATA message is expected instead.

 ```
 ATTACH_CONTAINER_INPUT HTTP Request (JSON):